ritarasteiro/FieldCourse/pages/PCAdapt_practical.md

 You should read in 107 individuals and 13092 SNPs.

-Additionally, this function makes a new file in your current folder called ``positions.txt``, which has the nucleotide position of each SNP that is kept (i.e. 13092 positions in this example).
+TODOAdditionally, this function makes a new file in your current folder called ``positions.txt``, which has the nucleotide position of each SNP that is kept (i.e. 13092 positions in this example).
 TODO: CHECK if this file is still created when using bed files

-Read this file in:
+TODORead this file in:

 ```R
 pcadapt.position <- scan("positions.txt")